-While Betterment is well known as one of the most popular robo-advisors for beginners and seasoned investors, this online firm has chosen to dive into the banking industry in recent years.
+While robo-advisors for beginners and seasoned investors, this online firm has chosen to dive into the banking industry in recent years.
 Betterment originally started out with an online savings account that is now known as the Betterment Cash Reserve account, yet recently, Betterment also rolled out a new checking account product to the general public.
 With this mobile-first checking account, you get a debit card, an account with no fees, and ATM and foreign fees reimbursed.

 If you’re looking for a checking account and plan to do most of your banking online, Betterment’s new checking account is worth considering.
 Just remember that, like all banking products, there are plenty of pros and cons to consider.